Hossein-Fallahi/Fallahi-Bioinformatics-Lab/projects/index.md

 {:.left}
 ## 2- The role of miRNAs and lncRNA in cancer: Breast cancer, Lung cancer and
 {:.left}
-## 3- AML survival analysis
+## 3- AML survival analysis using clinical and gene expression analysis
 {:.left}
-## 4- Intercations between anticancer drugs responses and miRNAs/lncRNAs
+## 4- Intercations between anticancer drugs and miRNAs/lncRNAs in breast cancer
 {:.left}